 I have been dreaming about this recipe for Truffle Potato Waffles for the past year.
 YAY, for Australian Black Winter truffles, as we received a very special treat in the mail from our favorite ladies at Gourmet Attitude and I knew I was about to make that dream come true.

 Truffles have this air of fancy, but they are not meant for only complicated French or Italian Dishes.
 Which is what most people tend to think.
 Truffles can be used for everyday recipes, and they should be.
 I think of them as an ingredient, like salt and pepper, and I use them in simple, everyday recipes.
 They add a little extra something to an ordinary recipe such as mac and cheese.
 Earthy and rich in flavor they take eggs from ordinary to extraordinary.

 This recipe comes together quickly and does not require a lot of prep.
-Grated russet potatoes are mixed with a good parmesan cheese, a small amount of fresh parsley and lots of truffles.
+Grated russet potatoes are mixed with good parmesan cheese, a small amount of fresh parsley, and lots of truffles.
 The waffles are crispy on the outside and soft inside with the essence of rich, earthy truffles.
 A poached egg adds more texture as well as protein; making it a great entree.

 More of our Truffle Recipes to enjoy:

 Grilled Prosciutto and Truffle Pizza

 fresh black truffle

 Warm the olive oil in a small frying pan over medium-low heat.
 Add the shallots, stir and cook over low heat for 3 minutes.
 Remove from the heat and set aside.

 Wrap the grated potatoes in a piece of cheesecloth and squeeze out the moisture.

 Place the potato into a mixing bowl, along with the shallots, parsley, parmesan cheese, and grated truffle.